robdplatt/ProxLock/README.md

 ProxLock is a proof-of-concept app that will optionally AutoLock, AutoUnlock, and allow single click/tap to log in using a Bluetooth device's proximity to detect presence.

 While functional, the published code is incomplete.
-The copmpleted code and a first release will be posted soon.
+The completed code and a first release will be posted soon.

 ## Acknowledgements